India › Delhi Hotels › Imperial Review

 • Hotel phone: +91 (0)11 2334 1234

-The Imperial New Delhi – Indescribable elegance and charm, and so historic, yet oh-so-convenient.
+The Imperial – Indescribable elegance, charm, and history, yet very convenient.

 - Area: Janpath is the main road heading north to the city center at Connaught Place.
 Lots of facilities within walking distance of the hotel, but parts of Janpath Road are unpleasant because of taxi touts and beggars.

 - How to Get There: From the airport, take the shuttle bus to the Aerocity metro station.
 Go to the New Delhi metro station and then get a connection to the Janpath station (just across the road from the hotel gates).
 Otherwise, a taxi (unmetered) to/from the airport will take about 45 minutes (20 km).

 - Guests: The colonial setting and history appeal more to tourists on upmarket trips than business people.

 - Views: On only 4 floors and distant from ugly high-rises.
 Rooms overlook the gardens, distant road (with soundproofing), or lawns.
 Some rooms do face inwards to an atrium.

 - Private Pools/Jacuzzis: Some suites feature jacuzzis in the bathrooms.

 - How to Book: Booking.com will have the best rates.